Siyu-Chen-NJ/Siyu-Chen-NJ.github.io/content/publication/wang-mixture-experts-2023/index.md

 ---
-title: Mixture-of-Experts in Prompt Optimization
+title: "One Prompt is not Enough: Automated Construction of a Mixture-of-Expert Prompts"
 authors:
-- Ruochen Wang
+- Ruochen Wang*
-- Sohyun An
+- Sohyun An*
 - Minhao Cheng
 - Tianyi Zhou
 - Sung Ju Hwang
 - Cho-Jui Hsieh
-date: '2023-10-01'
+date: '2024-02-01'
 publishDate: '2024-02-27T13:06:13.827525Z'
 publication_types:
-- article-journal
+- Under Review
 abstract: 'Large Language Models (LLMs) exhibit strong generalization power in adapting to novel tasks when prompted with language instructions and in-context demos.
 Since this ability sensitively depends on the quality of prompts, various methods have